-On 14 January 2013 Cabinet considered the final report of the Flooding Task and Finish Group which had been established after the flooding events in 2012.
-(Terms of Reference attached at Appendix 2)
+On 14 January 2013 Cabinet considered the final report of the Flooding Task and Finish Group.

-In doing so, Cabinet agreed to establish the Partnership.
+In doing so, Cabinet agreed to the the Partnership being established.

-On 10 June 2013, Cabinet considered the progress made to date by the Partnership and agreed that the Cabinet Member for Housing and Environment would act as the Chair of the Partnership.
+On 10 June 2013, Cabinet considered the progress made by the Partnership to date, and agreed that the Cabinet Member for Housing and Environment would act as the Chair of the Partnership.